tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 The subsequent steps in this section will help you install NixOS onto your new partitions.
 More information is available in the Installing section of the [NixOS manual](https://nixos.org/manual/nixos/stable/index.html#sec-installation-installing).
 Some changes to the configuration as described in that manual are needed for NixOS on M1 to work properly.

+If you are using Wi-Fi, enable networking in the installer using `wpa_supplicant` by following [the directions](https://nixos.org/manual/nixos/stable/index.html#sec-installation-booting-networking) in the NixOS manual.

 Mount the new partitions:

 ```